Jtoast65/League-of-Legends-/index.md

 #### 2. Binomial Test

-A binomial test is the classical statistical test for proportions.
-It tests whether the observed number of successes (games won by team with first blood) is significantly greater than expected under the null hypothesis.
+The binomial test tests whether the observed number of successes (games won by team with first blood) is significantly greater than expected under the null hypothesis.

 **Results**:
 - The binomial test confirms the permutation test results